SolemmaLLC/ClimateStudioDocs/docs/viewLEED.rst

 The value listed next to each metric is the percentage of the regularly occupied building floor area possessing a view of the given type.
 The types are defined as follows:

-- **Quaity Views**: The definition of a Quality View differs beetween LEED versions 4.0 and 4.1.
+- **Quality Views**: The definition of a Quality View differs between LEED versions 4.0 and 4.1.
 In version 4.0, a Quality View is a location possessing two of the three view types that follow (Types 1-3).
 In version 4.1, a Quality View is a location possessing *both* Type 2 and Type 3 views (Type 1 is not considered).
-To qualify for a credit, at least 75% of the regularly occupied building floor area must have a Quailty View.
-For each view type, clicking on the dashborad row displays a map of qualfying view locations in the Rhino viewport:
+To qualify for a credit, at least 75% of the regularly occupied building floor area must have a Quality View.
+For each view type, clicking on the dashboard row displays a map of qualifying view locations in the Rhino viewport:

 .. figure:: images/result_viewportViewQuality.png
    :width: 900px